Skip to content

 How can restaurants limit food waste?

 While resources are available to recycle food waste, restaurants should consider utilizing methods to limit food waste whenever possible.
-Conducting a food waste audit is a first step to help determine what products are most frequently discarded and make adjustments.
+Conducting a food waste audit is a first step to help determine what products are most frequently discarded and adjust.

 Avoid contributing food waste to landfills by updating the existing restaurant menu to better cater to customer preferences.
 Chefs should repurpose ingredients.
 Train kitchen personnel to prevent spoilage of food products by using the oldest items first and avoiding ordering in excess.

-Used cooking oils, fats and greases have economic value.
+Used cooking oils, fats, and greases have economic value.
 Partnering with a grease collection company can also ensure the cooking oil is recycled in an oil recycling center.
 Used cooking oil is processed, heated, filtered, and separated.
-The end result is a reusable resource, like fuel.
+The recycled cooking oil can then be used to produce eco-friendly products like renewable diesel.

 Mahoney improves your bottom line and the environment